axelerant/testimonials-widget/readme.txt

 * Fade and slide transitions
 * Filter slideshow content by WordPress' built in categories, tags, or post-ID

-More than one Testimonials Widget instance can be displayed at a time pulls from the `testimonials-widget` custom post type.
+More than one Testimonials shortcode or widget instance can be displayed at a time pulls from the `testimonials-widget` custom post type.
 Additionally, with shortcodes and theme functions, you can display a short or long list or rotation of testimonials.
 Each Testimonial Widget has its own CSS identifier for custom styling.

 Widgets display content sans `wpautop` formatting.
 This means no forced paragraph breaks unless the content specifically contains them.
 You can enable `wpautop` via the "Keep whitespace?" option.